edoardolunardi/edoardolunardi/README.md

 ### Hi there 👋

-I know, I have forked and pinned some l o r g e repositories because my personal ones are old and the code is... n00b
+I know, I have forked and pinned some l o r g e repositories because my personal ones are old and the code is... n00b.

+But at least you get the idea of what I code everyday 🚀

 <!--
 **edoardolunardi/edoardolunardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.